Wages, Fringe Benefits, Paychecks & Breaks

 I work in the same job classification as a person of the opposite sex, but I am paid less.
 Is this legal?

 Generally, employers are required not to discriminate between employees on the basis of sex by paying one employee more or less than he pays to any employee of the opposite sex for comparable skill, effort and responsibility in which they are performed under similar working conditions.
 However, nothing prohibits wage differential based on a seniority system, a merit system, a system which measures earnings by quality production or any other reasonable differential which is based on a factor other than sex.
 Tenn.
 Code Ann. § 50-2-202(a)

 An employer who is paying a wage differential in violation of the act shall not reduce the wages of the complainant.
 In order to meet statutory compliance, the complainant's wages will be increased to be in compliance.
 Tenn.
 Code Ann. § 50-2-202(b)

-Can an employer terminate an employee for a claim regarding sexual discrimination?
+Can an employer terminate an employee for a claim regarding sex discrimination?

-No, an employer is not allowed to terminate or discriminate against any employee who files a claim for sexual discrimination.
+No, an employer is not allowed to terminate or discriminate against any employee who files a claim for sex discrimination.
 Tenn.
 Code Ann. § 50-2-202(c)

 - Final Paychecks

 Any employee who leaves or is discharged from employment shall be paid in full all wages or salary earned by the employee no later than the next regular pay day following the date of dismissal or voluntary leaving, or twenty-one (21) days following the date of discharge or voluntary leaving, whichever occurs last.
 There is no exemption under the law.
 Tenn.
 Code.
 Ann. § 50-2-103 (g)

 Can my employer hold my paycheck until I return my uniform, etc.?